mporcheron/porcheron.uk/talks.md

 title: My talks and events
 description: A list of the talks, workshops, and conferences organised by Martin Porcheron, including a number of recorded videos.

+seo:
+  name: Talks and events by Dr Martin Porcheron

+menu:
+  main:
+    label: Talks and events
+    title: A summary of talks and events given and organised by Martin Porhceron, as well as courses taught in academia.
+    weight: 2

 redirect_from:
   /teaching/